zavavan/AECO_KG_Pipeline/README.md

 ## The Computer Science Knowledge Graph

-The user of this github repository can access to the dump of the created resource, its sparql endpoint, and additional material through a dedicated [website](https://scholkg.kmi.open.ac.uk/).
+The user of this github repository can access to the dump of the created resource, its sparql endpoint, and additional material through a dedicated .

 ## Contacts

-If you have any questions about our work or issues with the repository (e.g., bugs), please contact Danilo Dessì by email \(danilo_dessi@unica.it\)
+If you have any questions about our work or issues with the repository (e.g., bugs), please contact Vanni Zavarella by email \(vanni.zavarella@unica.it\)

 Enjoy generating knowledge graphs:)